Honor the Day the Music Died at the Buddy Holly Crash Site

 In a field outside of Clear Lake, Iowa, you’ll find a solitary pair of black Wayfarer glasses.
 These stoic frames mark the Buddy Holly crash site, a solemn memory of the “day the music died.”

 On February 3, 1959, Buddy Holly and his band played the Surf Ballroom as part of their Winter Dance Party tour across the Midwest.
-Frustrated with uncomfortable travel conditions on the tour bus, Holly chartered a small plane to the band’s next venue in Moorhead, Minnesota.
+Frustrated with uncomfortable travel conditions on the tour bus, Holly chartered a small plane to take the band from Iowa to their next venue in Moorhead, Minnesota.
 J.P.
 “The Big Bopper” Richardson had the flu so he took Waylon Jennings seat alongside Holly and Tommy Allsup lost his seat to Ritchie Valens in a coin toss.

 Visit the Buddy Holly Crash Site